-Please note- Whilst we upload our EYFS procedure and supporting documents to this page, please see the Reception class page for more information about our EYFS stage at Mosley.
+Please note- Please also see the Reception class page for more information about our EYFS stage at Mosley.

 The EYFS Framework

 There are seven areas of learning and development that help to shape educational provision in Early Years settings.
 All areas of learning and development are important and inter-connected.
 None of the areas of learning can be delivered in isolation from the others.
 Our children’s learning experiences enable them to develop competency and skills not just academically but also socially, emotionally and physically.

 The three prime areas which are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, and form relationships are: